Autism & Aspergers

-Using all the available forms of sensory communication in innovative and unusual ways can inspire and engage the children on the autism or aspergers spectrum in our care.
+Using all the available forms of sensory communication in innovative and unusual ways can inspire and engage the children on the autism or aspergers spectrum at Sensory World Play Centre.
 They have fun in the way that they find most comfortable while learning - which leads to a significant and sustainable improvement in their physical and cognitive abilities.

 It can also be the case that a normally noisy and disruptive user can find themselves completely engaged by a particular experience and become calm and engaged for considerable periods of time.